List Segmentation

 Definition and examples

 List segmentation is the practice of dividing a large email audience into smaller groups or segments based on shared characteristics such as demographic information, purchase history, location, engagement level, or expressed preferences.
 Each segment receives tailored messages that are more relevant to their needs and interests.
-Rather than sending the same generic email to your entire email list, segmentation allows you to create targeted campaigns that speak directly to specific subscriber groups, dramatically improving engagement and conversion rates.
+Rather than sending the same generic email to your entire email list, segmentation allows you to create targeted campaigns that speak directly to specific subscriber groups, improving engagement and conversion rates.

 Why it matters

-It matters because it changes how relevant your email feels and how likely someone is to act on it.
+Segmented sends consistently outperform batch-and-blast on opens, clicks, and unsubscribes.
 Done well, it improves engagement without forcing more volume or more complexity into the program.

 Common mistakes